-If you are interested in learning more about the recent grant funding available for active military, veterans, and their spouses, please contact Darryl Partner
+If you are interested in learning more about the recent grant funding available for active military, eligible veterans, and their spouses, please contact Darryl Partner

 , Kim Martin